- Your ticket;

 H) Service Animals

-Delta will accept for transportation, without charge, a service Animal required to assist a person with a disability.
+Delta will accept for transportation, without charge, a service Animal required to assist a Person with a Disability.
+Service Animals are defined as only dogs, regardless of breed, specifically trained to assist a Person with a Disability.
 To the extent possible, Delta will assign a seat to the person that provides sufficient space for the person and the service Animal.
 Delta will permit the service Animal to accompany the person onboard the aircraft and to remain on the floor at the person’s seat.
 The service Animal will not be permitted to occupy a passenger seat.
 To the extent permitted or required by law, Delta reserves the right to deny transportation to any service animal when reasonably necessary, in Delta’s sole discretion, for the comfort or safety of passengers or crewmembers or for the prevention of damage to the property of Delta or its passengers or employees.

 I) Services to be Provided to Persons with Disabilities

 Upon request, Delta will provide the following services to a Person with a Disability:

 1) assistance with registration at the check-in counter;